0xsch1zo/dotfiles/README.md

 # Welcome to hell - aka My dotfiles
 ## Setup
 It's best to do that on a clean install.
 Because stow creates symlinks to the dotfiles directory where these files are needed.
 If someone somehow is reading this that is not me please do backup your configs.
-Download stow
+Before deploying consider changing the monitor settings in `.config/hypr/monitors.conf`.
 ```
 sudo pacman -S stow
 ```
 ```
 git clone https://github.com/sentientbottleofwine/dotfiles.git
 cd dotfiles/
-stow .
+stow -t ~/ .
 ```
 That **should** work
 ## Some screenshots